calnet-oss/bidms-packer-vm-builder/debian/README.md

 * The most important thing to note is the password for the user account created during Debian installation.
 By default, the password checked into this repository is extremely obvious, insecure and known by all.
-Change it.  this would be the `passwd/user-password` and `passwd/user-password-again` lines.
+Change it.
+This would be the `passwd/user-password` and `passwd/user-password-again` lines.
 This username and password is also configured in [packer-bidms.json](../packer-bidms.json) as `ssh_user` and `ssh_pass`.